Order Management

 Every business has different scenarios, and a "one-size-fits-all" process doesn't always work.

-For example, a simple sales order where the customer pays immediately follows a very different path than an order that requires a quotation and customer approval before work can begin.
-By designing distinct workflows for these stages, you ensure the system follows the correct rules for each situation, guiding an order from the initial intake all the way through to final fulfillment.
+Every business handles orders differently.
+For example, a simple sales order where the customer pays immediately follows a very different path than one that requires a quotation and customer approval before work begins.
+By creating separate workflows for these situations, you make sure the system follows the correct process for each one.

 Access the Workflows Tab